jailctf/pyjailbreaker/jailbreak/gadgets/README.md

 Raw gadgets, such a pickle and bytecode gadgets, is of a slightly different format - the code of the gadget is responsible for creating the part of raw bytes that the gadget is responsible.
 Thus, its return value should be bytes, and the whole gadget chain will be run to obtain the full payload instead of returning the full code of the chain like a python gadget chain would have.

-If a gadget requires a functionality from another gadget, it should put the required gadget function name in the kwargs of the function parameter list, and then call the function in the gadget code to obtain the value.
+If a gadget requires a functionality from another gadget, it should put the required gadget function name in the kwargs of the function parameter list.
+If the gadget requires no params, it is simply usable as a variable. otherwise, call the gadget with the required params for the return value.

 The following resolution flow will be run for the required gadgets: